Route 491 (Pennsylvania–Delaware): Pennsylvania

 PA 491 begins at an intersection with US 202 in Concord Township, Delaware County, heading east-southeast on two-lane undivided Naamans Creek Road.
 The route passes through residential areas, crossing into Bethel Township at the Pyle Road intersection.
 Upon reaching the community of Booths Corner, PA 491 passes businesses and comes to an intersection with PA 261.
 Following this intersection, the route runs past more neighborhoods as it enters Upper Chichester Township.
 Upon reaching the community of Ogden, PA 491 turns to the southeast as it crosses CSX's Philadelphia Subdivision railroad line at-grade.
 After crossing into Lower Chichester Township, the route passes under I-95 as it heads south into woodland to the Delaware border.

 Delaware

 Upon crossing into Delaware, the road becomes DE 491, which carries the name Hickman Road.
-A short distance past the state line, the road passes an entrance to the Tri-State Mall and the intersection with residential Woodfield Drive.
+A short distance past the state line, the road passes an entrance to the former Tri-State Mall and the intersection with residential Woodfield Drive.
 The road continues south to the east of Naamans Creek between a business to the west and homes to the east prior to ending at DE 92 in Claymont at a right-in/right-out intersection with the westbound lanes of DE 92.